ppshein/robotmovement/README.md

 * bower

 ## Information
-As it's for nodejs project, I didn't effort to optimize client angularjs application by the way of separation files, minify and so on.
+As it's for nodejs project, I didn't effort to optimize client angularjs application by the way of separation files, minify, gulp and so on.

 ## Installation
 1. To run NodeJS locally, you must have to install `yarn` first and install all dependencies